sumurthy/md_apispec/markdowns/api/workbook_list_bindings.md

 # List bindings

-Retrieve a list of bindingcollection objects.
+Retrieve a list of binding objects.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request